llegomark/discord-bot-claude-gemini/README.md

-# Discord Bot with Anthropic API (Claude) and Google Generative AI Integration
+# Conversational Discord Bot (Claude & Gemini)

-This is a Discord bot that integrates with the Anthropic API, specifically the Claude model, and Google Gemini to provide conversational capabilities.
-Claude is a highly capable AI model created by Anthropic, and Google Gemini offers powerful language models for generating human-like responses.
-The bot can respond to user messages, maintain conversation history, and perform various commands while engaging users with different personas based on the selected model and prompt.
+This Discord bot leverages the Anthropic Claude and Google Gemini APIs to deliver dynamic conversational experiences.
+Powered by Anthropic's advanced Claude models and Google's robust Gemini language models, the bot can respond to user messages, maintain conversation history, and execute various commands.
+It also offers engaging interactions with diverse personas, tailored by the selected model and prompt.

 ## Features
 - Responds to user messages using the Anthropic API (Claude models) and Google Generative AI